 If you are not getting the tips you are due, you should speak with your employer first.

-You must make your complaint within 6 months of the dispute or complaint occurring.
+You must make your complaint using the online complaint form within 6 months of the dispute or complaint occurring.
 This time limit may be extended for a further 6 months, but only where there is a reasonable cause which prevented you from bringing the complaint within the normal time limit.

 Read more about how to make a complaint, including details of the WRC adjudication process.